Luthey-Schulten-Lab/SummerSchool_2025/CME/README.md

 cd /projects/beyi/$USER
 ```

 Copy the prepared materials to your directory.
-This step may take several minutes due to the large Apptainer file (~7 GB) and precomputed CME-ODE WCM trajectories.
+This step may take several minutes due to the precomputed CME-ODE WCM trajectories.

 ```bash
 cp -r /projects/beyi/enguang/CME ./